hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 #### Out of the Scope

-- trust, longevity, and technology stack are not specified in this solution but must be guaranteed by the underlying DLT
+- longevity, and technology stack are not specified in this solution but must be guaranteed by the underlying DLT

 ### RootsID - Cardano AnonCreds (Implementation of ToIP at the Cardano stack)